An unhelpful summary of AMTA 2022

 Presentation of a non-profit called Machine Translation, hosted at machinetranslate.org, a platform trying to provide open resources in the field and build a community for machine translation.
 I remembered to write it down here because I made a screenshot of the Spiderman meme from the slides.
 Sounded nice enough, seems like they are focused on providing a page with commonly asked questions about machine translation.
 Give them a visit or something.

 As an aside, I mistyped the name of the webpage and ended up at machinetranslation.org.
 Looks like a page in Japanese about how people write hotel reviews.
-I honestly would like someone to tell me what the flying fuck is going on here, especially with that domain name.
+I honestly would like someone to tell me what is going on here, especially with that domain name.
 Maybe hosted by a university to use as an exercise in a machine translation course…?
 I’ll come back with a new report if I manage to figure it out.

 comments powered by Disqus